lars-t-hansen/sab-demo/ray-parinvoke/README.md

-Ray tracer - sequential code.
+Ray tracer - parallel code.

 expected-output.ppm is the expected output with all features turned on.